 The appellate court ruled the convictions on charges of murder and on charges of involuntary manslaughter and reckless conduct were ″irreconcileab le″ because of the different mental states required for such findings, said defense attorney Elliot Samuels.

 He said a murder conviction required a determination of a deliberate state of mind, while a finding of reckless conduct required determining a state of mind ″somewhere between negligence and indifference ... conscious disregard of serious risk.″

 The appeals court overturned the convictions of the defunct company’s former president, Steven J. O’Neil, plant manager Charles Kirschbaum and foreman Daniel Rodriguez.

-″The earlier decision was precedent-setting nationally in terms of the protection that it gave to working men and women,″ said Daley’s spokeswoman, Avis LaVelle.
+″The earlier decision was precedent-setting nationally in terms of the protection that it gave to working men and women,″ she said.

 ″Those people knew full well they were exposing their workers to lethal levels of cyanide gas,″ said attorney David Vladeck with the Public Citizen Litigation Group, the Washington, D.C.-based litigation wing of Ralph Nader’s consumer advocacy organization.

 ″I would hope prosecutors would appeal this decision if they can,″ Vladeck said.

 Five people originally were charged.
 Gerald Pett, a Film Recovery vice president and manager, was acquitted.

 A fifth defendant, Utah businessman and former Film Recovery vice president Michael McKay, has been the subject of three unsuccessful extradition requests by Illinois Gov. James R. Thompson.
 Utah officials said they questioned whether he could receive a fair trial.